[HISTORY: Adopted by the Village Board of the Village of Pleasant Prairie as indicated in article histories. Amendments noted where applicable.]

 Barricades; restoration.
 All excavations for the building sewer installation shall be adequately guarded with barricades and lights so as to protect the public from hazard.
 Streets, sidewalks, parkways, and other public property disturbed in the course of the work shall be restored in a manner satisfactory to the approving authority.

 Written notice of violations.
-Any person found to be violating any provision of this article shall be declared a public nuisance and shall be served by the municipality with a written notice stating the nature of the violation and providing a reasonable time for the satisfactory correction thereof.
+Violation of any provision of this article is declared to be a public nuisance.
+Any person found to be violating any provision of this article shall be served by the municipality with a written notice stating the nature of the violation and providing a reasonable time for the satisfactory correction thereof.
 The offender shall, within the period of time stated in such notice, permanently cease all violations.

 Abatement of nuisance without notice.
 If the approving authority determines that a public nuisance exists within the municipality and that there is great and immediate danger to the wastewater collection and treatment facilities or the public health, safety, peace, morals, or decency, the approving authority may cause the same to be abated and charge the cost thereof to the owner, occupant, or person causing, permitting, or maintaining the nuisance, as the case may be.